Dragon Their Feet

 - In Fountain of Dreams, the Canon Discontinuity sequel to Wasteland (made by Electronic Arts, but with no input from the original Wasteland team), your squad kills the leader/patriarch of the Killer Klowns about 7/8ths of the way through the game, but his daughter shows up and tries to kill you at the very end just before you reach the Fountain of Dreams.

 - Should you find True Episode 18 of Asura's Wrath, Asura and Yasha return to Mithra after besting Gohma Vlitra only to find Olga, who has been absent from the field ever since her fleet was decimated by Asura in Episode 12, try to kill Mithra.
 Though it is never explained what she was doing when her leader, Deus, was killed, she arrives to kill Mithra as revenge for Deus' defeat...and then she is killed by the Golden Spider.

-- In Halo 4 Jul 'Mdama is viewed as the Didact's dragon, having even been named "the Didact's hand", but he never appears in the single player campaign.
-He only shows up in Spartan Ops, which is six months later.
+- In Halo 4 Jul 'Mdama is viewed as the Didact's Dragon, having even been named "the Didact's Hand", but he never appears in the single-player campaign outside of a single word of dialogue being uttered from off-screen.
+Otherwise, he only shows up in the prologue terminal and Spartan Ops, the latter of which takes place six months later.